 liquid j.
 The point in a potentiometric reference electrode measurement system at which the reference solution makes contact with the test solution.
 An example is pH reference electrode.

 mucocutaneous j.
 The junction between the skin and a mucous membrane.

 mucogingival j.
 A scalloped, indistinct boundary between the gingiva and the oral mucosa on the alveolar process.
 The coral color of gingiva may be contrasted with the more vascular oral mucosa.
 SYN: mucogingival line.

 myoneural j.
 The axon terminal of a motor neuron, synaptic cleft, and sarcolemma of a muscle cell.
 SYN: neuromuscular j.
 SEE: illus.

 saphenofemoral j.
 The merging of the saphenous and femoral veins in the inguinal region.

 sclerocorneal j.
-The meeting point between the sclera and the cornea ...
+The meeting point between the ...